-OUR STRATEGY
+3. OUR STRATEGY

-- 3.1 Our technology strategy identifies a number of goals for the Home Office technology delivery: - 3.1.1 Building Technology Foundations; through Technology Convergence and Shared Technology Products - 3.1.2 Becoming Product centric and Data driven - 3.1.3 Pivoting to Digital Delivery and Innovation; through Effective Delivery and Effective Innovation - 3.2 These elements form the core of our evolution, and we want to spread industry leading best practice across DDaT.
-The aim is to converge to a modern technology and enterprise architecture based on evolution, not revolution.
-Architecture practice uses systems roadmaps and blueprints to direct change to realise investment, maintenance and sunsetting strategies.
-It develops and realises architecture principles and technology strategies that drive modern engineering practice. - 3.3 To fulfil these DDaT strategic objectives the architecture practice maintains registers of key data and decisions to support these strategies.
-Sharing, convergence and open secure ways of working are supported through clear and continuous communications underpinned by good architecture behaviours and supported by a clear and unambiguous decision authority delegated by the CTO (Chief Technology Office). - 3.4 This Further Competition for a DDaT Technical Architecture Partner Service is to provide a more strategically aligned managed service resource pool which will be able to provide specialist resources to, primarily, support the deployment of products onto the cloud platforms and delivery programmes.
-The service will also support provide enterprise architecture services and creating strategies and blueprints.

-3.5 This service will sit alongside new Resourcing processes which are being developed under DDaT change programmes - these will be applied and enforced through various functions to allow resourcing decisions to be made with a "whole DDaT" view.
-This contract is a key component in our "whole DDaT" view of Technical Architecture services, working alongside Business, Data and Security architects and other professionals.
-However, there may be occasions where the Home Office looks outside of this contract for similar or specialised services.
+- 3.1 Our technology strategy identifies a number of goals for the Home Office technology delivery: - 3.1.1 Building Technology Foundations; through Technology Convergence and Shared Technology Products - 3.1.2 Becoming Product centric and Data driven - 3.1.3 Pivoting to Digital Delivery and Innovation; through Effective Delivery and Effective Innovation - 3.2 These elements form the core of our evolution, and we want to spread industry leading best practice across DDaT. - 3.3 This procurement for a DDaT Delivery Management Partner Service is to provide a more strategically aligned managed service resource pool which will be able to provide specialist resources to, primarily, support better alignment of Delivery Management capabilities across the department. - 3.4 This service will sit alongside new resourcing processes which are being developed under DDaT change programmes these will be applied and enforced through various functions to allow resourcing decisions to be made with a "whole DDaT" view.
+This contract is a key component in our "whole DDaT" view of Delivery Management services.
+However, there may be occasions where the Home Office looks outside of this contract for similar services.

-4. TECHNICAL ARCHITECTURE PARTNER SERVICE OUTLINE
+4. DELIVERY MANAGEMENT PARTNER SERVICE OUTLINE